 How To Master Facebook Timeline for Pages [Tips, Tricks, Sizes and Ideas]

-Like it or not but your Page is forced to adapt once again to a new layout – Facebook Timeline.
-It might take you some time to get used to it and this post is all about removing the confusion and helping you towards some clarity and peace.
-Disclaimer: this is a really (AND I DO MEAN REALLY) long post so bear with me on this one.
+This post is all about removing the confusion and helping you towards some clarity and peace.
+Disclaimer: this is a pretty long post so bear with me on this one.

 If you’re just setting up, here’s a brief checklist of what you need to do: